 If you are short on time don’t feel bad about skipping it altogether, if however you are a city fan spend a day scouting the city.

-I think the Akaroa Peninsula is a much nicer place where you can spend the next two days just relaxing and spending more time in nature, because you know, the last 6 weeks obviously wasn't enough!
+I think the Akaroa Peninsula is a much nicer place where you can spend the next two days just relaxing and spending more time in nature, because you know, the last 6 weeks obviously weren’t enough!

 For some ideas on what to do in Akaroa head to the official tourism website for the region.